Norms in sinogram space and stability estimates for the Radon transform: Filtering and Regularization

+Since this functional is a sum of two convex functionals (with respect to $g$), splitting methods are a natural choice for its minimzation.
+For instance, using a Douglas-Rachford splitting, one has to calculate an iteration involving, iteratively, $\prox_{\alpha \|\cdot\|_S}$ and the range projector $Q_R$, and this would be a more accurate way of calculating minimizers of \eqref{eqin}.
+From this viewpoint, out method can be seen as performing only the first step of such a splitting.
+The main obstacle of performing more than one step is the application of the range projector, which is not easily available; it could be found by a costly QR decomposition of the Radon transform.
+Alternatively, one could try approximate range projectors using the range characterization via moments; this has been used, e.g., in \cite{Monard_2016}. \end{remark}

-The nonlinear sinogram filtering can, of course, in principle be combined with any other regularization method applied to \eqref{fffp}, i.e., with $\prox_{\alpha \|\cdot\|_S}(y)$ instead of the original data $y$.
-The benefit of the use of backprojection formulas is their computational speed.
+In general, the benefit of the use of backprojection formulas is their computational efficiency.
 Note that advanced Tikhonov regularization using, e.g., total variation regularization, yields excellent results but is inferior to our proposed methods in terms of computational speed.
 We now discuss the computation of the proximal operator for the different choices of our proposed sinogram norms.